das-developers/das2dlm/README.md

 an HTTP request to a URL that you format.
 On the other hand, this DLM very much cares about the format of the data stream output by the server.
 The supported stream formats are limited to those that are parseable by the [das2C](https://github.com/das-developers/das2C) library.
-At the time of writing only das2.2.2 (or lower) streams are supported, though once das2C supports das2.3 and HAPI 2.0 streams, this module will too.
+At the time of writing only das2.2 streams are supported, though once das2C supports das v3.0 streams, this module will too.

 ## Build/Download